eric369java/Trello-To-Microsoft-Planner/README.md

 In the working directory make sure Python 3, `pandas`, and `xlsxwriter` are installed (`py -m pip install pandas` and `py -m pip install xlsxwriter`.
 May need to put `python`, `python3`, or `py3` instead of `py`).
 Create an empty Excel file called trello.xlsx in the working directory.
 Run `py -m trello [json] [table]`.
 Instead of `[json]` write the name of the json file saved previously.
 Instead of `[table]` type the name you want for the Excel sheet.
 For example: `py -m trello Informatics.json Informatics`.

 ## Step 3:
 In the Sharepoint for the Team, create a new List.
-Select Create from Excel file > Upload > choose trello.xlsx.
+Select Create from Excel file > Upload > Choose trello.xlsx.

 ## Step 4:
 In Power Automate, set up a Flow to read the Excel file and create tasks & buckets.
 The current flow looks like